Vinyl Record Grading Guide with Pictures

 MINT – This means the record is brand new or likely unplayed.

-NM – Near Mint means the record is in near perfect condition, it can show handling marks such as a light fingerprint, most Mint records that are pre-owned should be graded at NM,
+NM – Near Mint means the record is in near perfect condition, it can show handling marks such as a light fingerprint, or a couple of non audible marks, most Mint records that are pre-owned should be graded at NM.

-EX - Excellent which is similar but just slightly under NM, neither should show scratches, but may display a few minor surface marks and should definitely be nothing that can be heard.
+EX - Excellent which is similar but just slightly under NM, it may have 1 or 2 light surface scratches, or a few minor surface marks nothing that deters the listening experience.

 Any reputable dealer would clean the record (below) which would leave this grade looking almost perfcet.

-VG+ – Very Good Plus means that the vinyl will have evidence of careful use, it will show some minor light surface marks (shown here) but nothing deep or affecting the sound.
+VG+ – Very Good Plus means that the vinyl will have evidence of careful use, it will show some minor light surface marks (shown here) but nothing deep or overly affecting sound.

 VG – Very Good means that the record has been well used and not particularly looked after.
-In fact ‘not very good’ would be a better name? this is the most common grade for most peoples record collection from old.
+This is the most common grade for most peoples record collection from old.
 This will display marks and light scratches (feel-able by finger) to the vinyl, it should play without problem but will include some light clicks and background noise.

-P – Poor, this condition is rarely saleable! and unless very rare, it likely will not play properly without sticking, loud clicks and substantial background noise, this will also damage your player!!
+P – Poor, this condition is rarely saleable! and unless very rare, it likely will not play properly without sticking or jumping, loud clicks and substantial background noise, this will also damage your player!!

-Cover Grades / Condition (this includes any inserts)
+Cover Condition Examples (this should includes any inserts)

-NM – Near mint means there may be some very light storage wear or dint, but the cover or contents should not have anything particulary noticeable or off putting to the eye.
+NM – Near mint means there may be some very light storage wear or dint, but the cover or contents should not have anything particularly noticeable or off putting to the eye.

-VG+ – Very Good plus means the sleeve and contents have been well looked after and stored, only showing minor wear, slight scuffs, slight fading, small tear and or minor creases or bends.
+VG+ – Very Good plus means the sleeve and contents have been well looked after and stored, only showing minor wear, slight scuffs, slight fading, small tear, light ringwear and or minor creases or bends.
+(The one below borders VG to EX due to the colour of the sleeve)

-VG – Very Good sleeves and contents will be fairly heavely worn, showing a cover tear, sticker tear, spine split/s, plenty of creases and edge wear.
+VG – Very Good sleeves and contents will be fairly heavely worn, showing a cover tear, sticker tear, spine split/s, plenty of creases, edge wear and noticeable ring wear.

 G – Good covers are only suitable if you don’t care about the sleeve, this will be damaged badly in all manor of abuse, maybe ok for something very rare!